-INSIDE: The Complete Guide to Namco London with Kids.
-Updated 2019.
+INSIDE: All you need to know about visiting Namco London with Kids.

 On the Southbank Promenade, on the Westminster Bridge side of the London Eye, is the County building housing the Namco London Funscape Carnival Arcade.